chris-33/quartersbrief/README.md

 # Word of Warships Quarters Brief

 This project is intended as an information tool for the popular video game [World of Warships](https://worldofwarships.eu/).
 While the game is easy enough to get started on, playing it well requires knowing a vast amount of information about ships' capabilities, quirks and technical data.
-This project provides that information, restricted to that which is actually pertinent to the current battle, saving you the trouble of having to memorize half of the [World of Warships wiki](https://wiki.wargaming.net/en/World_of_Warships).
+Quartersbrief provides that information, restricted to that which is actually pertinent to the current battle, saving you the trouble of having to memorize half of the [World of Warships wiki](https://wiki.wargaming.net/en/World_of_Warships).

 ## Use